 Continuous tube-rolling mills for obtaining the rolled pipe products with the diameter of 16-426 mm and the wall thickness of 2-25 mm mainly of carbon and low alloy (more rarely high allow) steels.
 This method is widely spread as the most advanced technique for pipe manufacture ensuring high productivity.
 The rolling is performed with the long mandrel and allows making long pipes.

-Pilger pipe rolling mills for making the thick-walled pipes of various profile of application and pipes for oil extracting and processing industry.
+Pilger pipe rolling mills for making the thick-walled pipes of various profile of application and pipes for processing industry.

 The pilger-rolling method is a periodical method for obtaining the necessary wall thickness of the rolled pipe products.
 Unlike the adopted method of rolling (longitudinal), to which the rolling on the mill in the automatic mode is related, the pilger rolling ensures the versatility of the roll groove radius.